Doctor’s Orders

 “Correct.
 And it's clinically endorsed.
 Now hold still.”

-Patsy winced as the treatment continued, each brisk slap landing with humiliating precision.
+Patsy winced as the treatment intensified, each brisk spank landing with humiliating precision.
 The thin linen of her nightdress offered little comfort.
 She wasn’t sure which burned more — her upturned backside or her pride.
+The sound of each slap was a sharp crack, echoing off the polished furniture and making her jump with every stinging impact.

-She considered protesting again, but her aunt’s rhythm was relentless, her grip secure.
+She considered protesting again, but her aunt’s rhythm was becoming relentless, her grip secure.
 It would be like arguing with granite.
+Each brisk impact jolted through her, sending a shameful warmth trickling down her spine, pooling somewhere that was most unbecoming.

 Then, with a jarring abruptness, the doorbell chimed.

-Aunt Honoria paused, looking mildly annoyed.
+Aunt Honoria paused, sounding mildly annoyed.
 “Well that’s inconvenient.
 Just as we were beginning to make a little progress.”

-“Certainly not,” Aunt Honoria replied, guiding her upright with brisk efficiency.
+“Certainly not!”
+Aunt Honoria replied, guiding her upright.
 “Go to the corner.
 Hands on your head.
 And do try not to sulk.
 It looks so undignified.”

-Patsy obeyed in stunned silence, cheeks blazing.
-All of them.
-She shuffled into place, trying to pretend she was merely admiring the wallpaper.
-From the front door she heard muffled voices and, a minute later, footsteps approached the drawing room.
+Patsy obeyed in stunned silence, cheeks blazing — all of them.
+She shuffled into place, spending this temporary reprieve pretending she was merely admiring the wallpaper from very close-up.
+Beside the front door she heard muffled voices and a few moments later, footsteps approached the drawing room.

 “Mrs Doughty,” Aunt Honoria said.
 “I'm so glad you could attend.”